 Your child deserves every opportunity possible going into the future.
 A criminal past–even one involving juvenile crimes–can put a damper on your child’s future.
 It’s important to take action to prevent a single mistake from getting in your child’s way.

-Our lawyers at Edgett Law Firm have been fighting for years to help juveniles avoid conviction for juvenile offenses in North Texas.
+Our lawyers at the Edgett Law Firm have been fighting for years to help juveniles avoid conviction for juvenile offenses in North Texas.
 If you have questions about how to protect your child’s rights, call and set up a free consultation with an experienced Frisco juvenile crimes lawyer today.

 We serve clients in Frisco, Texas and Plano, Texas, as well as across North Texas counties, including Collin County, Denton County, Tarrant County and Dallas County.